jkool702/forkrun/DOCS/DOCS_ALL.md

   **Token secrecy is therefore NOT a security property** — tokens are an integrity mechanism (framing), not a secret.
 Tests T1g/T1h/T1a-ext forge with full token knowledge and still execute nothing.
-- CWD-planted binaries (F6 characterization, 2026-09-16, bash 5.3.9): an empty
-  PATH resolves CWD (`command -v touch` → `./touch` when a wrapper is planted;
-  `command not found` with no planted binary — there is no default-PATH fallback).
-So a same-UID attacker who can write the resume CWD can get a planted binary executed pre-consent, in-sandbox, as the victim.
-Contained by
-  design: restricted mode, function wipe, value neutralization (T1b/T1h prove the VALUES still don't cross), TRUST non-rebinding (denylist), and no parent-side execution of extracted text.
-Characterize-only (probe F6); the residual below states the boundary.
+- CWD-planted binaries: CLOSED by construction (D10; F6 is now a hard test).
+  The F6 probe (2026-09-16, bash 5.3.9) showed an empty PATH resolves CWD (`command -v touch` → `./touch` when a wrapper is planted; `command not found` with no planted binary — there is no default-PATH fallback).
+Under D10 the planted binary cannot resolve (deleted directory), so marker absent is asserted.
+The directory name lives in environ (not cmdline): readable at worst via /proc/self/environ, and unexploitable from inside — rbash permits neither directory creation nor output redirection, and no builtin creates directories; live same-UID processes are outside the documented threat model.

 ### Layer 3 — Interactive authorization (decision point)